melli79/mathGames/Readme.md

 An alternative is to keep lists in each place $t:=h(x)\%p$ and if there is more than one element to be kept at $t$, then you chain them up in this list.
 This way you just have to operate with inserting into / removing from / searching in lists (once you have narrowed to position $t$).
 This performs better even when the table is considerably full.
 But that too depends on the quality of the hashing function.

+## Tracking Loyal Customers

+Let’s say [we](https://carloarg02.medium.com/my-favorite-coding-question-to-give-candidates-17ea4758880c) have a website and we keep track of what pages customers are viewing, for things like business metrics.

+Every time somebody comes to the website, we write a record to a log file consisting of Timestamp, PageId, CustomerId.
+At the end of the day we have a big log file with many entries in that format.
+And for every day we have a new file.

+Now, given two log files (log file from day 1 and log file from day 2) we want to generate a list of ‘loyal customers’ that meet the criteria of: (a) they came on both days, and (b) they visited at least two unique pages.

+Before you start coding, think about the problem!
+Where is it sufficiently specified?
+Which parts are ambiguous?
+What would be an MVP, i.e. a choice that is beneficial yet sufficiently easy to implement?

 ## Interval calculus
 Write a `class Interval` that encodes the length and whether the end points are contained of an interval of real numbers.
 Write a wrapper class for `set<Interval>` such that sets can contain unions of finitely many `Interval`s (and points).